 There are all kinds of ways to get involved at The Barking Lot.
 Please click on the appropriate form based on your interest, skill and time available.
 If you think you can help but don’t see a specific area that applies to you, email us!

 Foster parents are the determining factor in our ability to save lives.
 Our recruits need “Temporary Barking” while we find them “Permanent Barking.”
 To apply to become a foster parent, visit our Foster A Dog page and fill out the Foster Application.

 General Barking Attendants

-Transporters – TBL rescues pups from all over Southern California and we must arrange travel for each pooch in order to get them to our facility.
+Transporters – We rescue pups from all over Southern California and must arrange travel for each pooch in order to get them to our facility.
 To do this, we coordinate transportation by either arranging “legs” with several transporters (for longer treks) or having one person drive round trip.
 Transporting requires a valid driver’s license and a chunk of time as it can take anywhere from 1-6 hours depending on the distance and traffic congestion.
 Transporting is very rewarding as you get to be the first contact the new “Temporary Barker” has on his/her journey to a “Permanent Barking” space!

-Please note, we do support volunteers who need to meet community service requirements of 25 hours or more, and will consider other community service requirements on a case-by-case basis.
+Please note, we do support volunteers who need to meet community service requirements of 50 hours or more, and will consider other community service requirements on a case-by-case basis.